aukilabs/posemesh/docs/01-business-logic.md

 - Create a Domain.
 - Stake $AUKI to become a Provider(s).
-- Grant {Storage | Network | Computing} Provider permissions inside a Domain.
+- Grant {Storage|Network|Computing} Provider permissions inside a Domain.
-- Grant Participants’ {Storage,Network,Computing} permissions in a Domain.
+- Grant Participants’ {Storage|Network|Computing} permissions in a Domain.
 - Request to operate as a Provider in a Domain Cluster.
 - Request to join a Domain Cluster via Network Providers.
 - In a Domain Cluster, request to write, read, or compute over Spatial Data.